Looking for an easy meal prep to make a healthy breakfast option? Overnight oats are a classic go-to for a ready-made meal on the run.

 Leaving overnight oats without refrigeration is a potential food safety hazard that should be avoided.

 When mixed with water, oats are a perishable food that will become the breeding ground for a host of microorganisms.
-According to the food safety guidelines provided by the USDA, overnight oats can be kept at room temperature for no longer than 4 hours.
+According to the food safety guidelines provided by the USDA, overnight oats can be kept at room temperature for up to 4 hours.

 Under the right conditions, you can store dry oatmeal for up to 30 years.
 However, once liquid is added and the oats are kept at room temperature, microscopic organisms start growing very quickly.